-Are you craving White Castle hamburgers?
-With this copycat recipe, there’s no need to hit the drive-thru!
+With this White Castle hamburgers copycat recipe, there’s no need to hit the drive-thru when a craving strikes!

 The hamburgers served at White Castle are flavorful and juicy, and the sliders are the perfect size for a quick snack.

 Unfortunately, White Castle is only on the east coast, so if you don’t live near one, you won’t get a chance to try these amazing burgers.

 But don’t worry too much, because I’ve discovered this copycat recipe that’s as close to the real deal as you can get!

 Keep reading for all the details on how to get a White Castle hamburger in the comfort of your own home.

 If you’re having a cookout, this is the perfect dish for you to bring.
 White Castle Sliders are simple to make, so tasty, and will be sure to impress everyone.

 They’re the perfect thing to bring to a big group picnic or to serve as an appetizer.

 These delicious little burgers are huge crowd-pleasers, so if you have a game-day party, holiday BBQ, or just need to satisfy your fast food craving, this recipe is for you.

 - Use a larger-width metal straw or tube to make the holes in the patties.
 These can be found at most craft stores.